 A car accident, even a minor one, will leave anyone reeling for a few minutes, and knowing you have the right insurance in place to protect you is probably not your first thought.
 Instead, it’s “what do I do now?”

 Your auto insurance is there to help you recover from any losses that result from the incident.
 The claims process and paperwork will come, so the important thing is to focus on the situation at hand.

 The first thing to do if you find yourself involved in a collision is to make sure everyone is okay, starting with each passenger in your vehicle, and if possible, the other parties involved.
 If medical attention is needed, call 9-1-1 immediately.

 If your disabled vehicle ends up in the middle of moving traffic, see if it’s safe to move your car out of the way.
-But no matter what, make sure approaching vehicles can see you by turning your hazard lights, and ideally, setting out road flares or warning triangles from your emergency car kit.
+Turn on your hazard lights to give approaching vehicles the best chance to see you.

 Once you’ve assessed the status of any affected people and made sure there’s no other immediate risk to you or other drivers on the road, you can access the damages.

 If you don’t need emergency services after a collision, you should call the police department’s non-emergency telephone.
 They can guide you as to what to do next.
 Canadian law requires that you call the police under certain conditions: